 Who are GoDaddy and Squarespace’s main competitors?

 There are plenty of other website builders out there, but two which stand out are Wix and Weebly.
 Wix is a website builder that offers both ADI and a drag-and-drop editor.
-To read more about Wix, check out our detailed Wix review here.
+To read more about Wix and Weebly, check out Wix review, and our Weebly review.

 Why shouldn’t I just hire a website developer?